-Scales for guitar
+Scales for Guitar

-Although this article is geared towards guitar players, all the theory involved works on piano too, so please make the most of it if you play keyboards.
+Note: Although this article is geared towards guitar players, all the theory involved works on piano too, so please make the most of it if you play keyboards.

 There are only two types of scale we're going to look at here and, in a guitar lesson, it is only a 10-minute job to learn them.
 As I'm explaining it in print, it might take a few minutes longer, but it is easy, really!
 Let's start with a pentatonic scale.
 That's Greek for five notes and shows how long people have been tinkering with music.

-Playing the Em Pentatonic scale
+Playing the Em Pentatonic Scale

 - String 1 is the thinnest string,